IIIF/training/europeana/edm/Europeana_and_iiif.md

             </ore:Aggregation>
         </rdf:RDF>

 Here you can see the rdf:about statements introducing each class and where these are found in other classes.

-The rdf:about of the Provided CHO is the rdf:resource of the edm:aggregatedCHO property in the ore:Aggregation class and the rdf:about of the edm:WebResource class is the rdf:resource of the edm:isShownBy propert in the ore:Aggregation class.
+- The rdf:about of the Provided CHO is the rdf:resource of the edm:aggregatedCHO property in the ore:Aggregation class

+- The rdf:about of the edm:WebResource class is the rdf:resource of the edm:isShownBy propert in the ore:Aggregation class.

 ## IIIF to EDM Profile